watson-developer/JavaScript-Full-Stack/webrtc_tribo_project/README.md

 # Prototype WebRTC

-This project is developed by Clément Mouret and Luc Tribolet during an internship at Atos Worldline.
+This project is developed by mynameshop member.

 This prototype is only available for Chrome/Chromium with WebRTC support.
 This web application allows you to video chat with someone else by sharing a single link.